Festival-like atmosphere for shuttle Endeavour's Los Angeles move

 “I‘m excited, I want to be an astronaut when I grow up,” said 10-year-old Joseph Raudales.

-The shuttle is 122 feet long and 78 feet wide and stands 5 stories tall at the tail - which police said makes it the largest object ever to move through Los Angeles.
+The shuttle is 122 feet (37 meters) long and 78 feet (24 meters) wide and stands 5 stories tall at the tail - which police said makes it the largest object ever to move through Los Angeles.
 Its combined weight with the transporter is 80 tons.

 Organizers say only a few inches separate Endeavour’s wings from structures along the route, and workers have felled 400 trees along curbs to clear a path.
 The science center will plant more than 1,000 trees to make up for their loss.